3.2 — Self-Optimizing Growth Engines

 - Generate: Agent A creates 3 variations of a subject line.

-- Deploy: n8n sends Varients A, B, and C to small segments of the list.
+- Deploy: n8n sends Variants A, B, and C to small segments of the list.

 - Measure: The "Analyst Agent" reads the open rates from the API.